Building your first webhook system with Hook0

 The labels object creates a filter.
 Only events with matching labels are delivered to that subscription.
 This is how Hook0 supports multi-tenant SaaS platforms.

-Creating a Subscription for a Customer
+Create a subscription for a customer

 curl -X POST "$HOOK0_API/subscriptions" \